Elldreth/loopback_scaler/README.md

 ## Denoise change
 This setting will increase or decrease the denoising strength every loop.
 A higher value will increase the denoising strength, while a lower value will decrease it.
 A setting of 1 keeps the denoising strength as it is set on the img2img settings.

-## Adaptive change
+## Dimension Increase
 This setting changes the amount of resolution increase per loop, keeping the changes from being linear.
-The higher the value the more significant the resolution changes toward the end of the looping.
+You will get non-linear increases in image size based on which easing option you choose.
+To increase the image size earlier in the process, choose one of the 'Ease Out' options, to increase the image size later in the process, choose an 'Ease In' option, to place image increases more toward the center of the process, use an 'Ease InOut' option.

 ## Maximum Image Width/Height
 These parameters set the maximum width and height of the final image.
 Always start with an image smaller than these dimensions.
 The smaller you start, the more impressive the results.
 I usually start at either 340x512 or 512x768.